-I included an appendix of information where I deemed the information too boring to include into the main part of the book.
-This information was really a reference tool for me.
+I included an appendix of information where I deemed the information too boring to include in the main part of the book.

 The year that they lived at each residence followed by the source was also included.

-I thought that it would be a great reference for me to include a handy and quick to access chart where I can see the relationship between them and me.
+I thought that it would be a great reference for me to include a handy and quick-to-access chart where I can see the relationship between them and me.